MidgardOS/midgardos.github.io/docs/MidgardOS/CrossCompileGNUGCCP1.md

 ## Compilation and Installation

-To compile GNU Binutils, run the following command:
+To compile GNU Compiler Collection, run the following command:

 ```bash
 make all-gcc all-target-libgcc
 ```

-Finally, to install GNU Binutils into the cross-tools tree, run the following command:
+Finally, to install GNU Compiler Collection into the cross-tools tree, run the following command:

 ```bash
 make install-gcc install-target-libgcc